alexdong/consilio/README.md

 # Consilio: AI Faciliatated Panel Discussion

+Consilio is a command-line tool that facilitates panel discussions with AI-generated perspectives.
+It can be used for brainstorming solutions or assist type-I decisions making.

 > "Consilio" is a Latin term that embodies concepts such as counsel,
 > deliberation, and wisdom.
 In ancient times, "consilium" referred to a group
 > of advisors or a council that deliberated on important decisions, reflecting